BedoyaAlban/reader-app/README.md

 Go to <a href="https://alan.app/"><img src="./images/AlanStudio-app.svg" width="20px" height="20px"></a> and create an account for free.

-& create a new project.
+& create a New Vocal Assistant, and select Empty Project.

 ## Use your key-app